About Our Lady Of Mercy Heritage Church

 The design of the church, looking from the sanctuary down, is in the form of a cross.
 The local craftsmen had built the ceiling of the church in the same way they would have built the hull of a schooner.
 In essence, the ceiling of the church is built as a boat, but bottom up!

 The structure stands as one of Newfoundland and Labrador’s best venues for acoustics.
-With that being said, the church is no stranger to concerts and plays such as Murder in the Cathedral and big brass bands.
+With that being said, the church is no stranger to concerts and plays such as Murder in the Cathedral and International Choirs.